 - Some courts offer online records search features that allow you to search for past and current cases through an online interface.

 - A small number of states offer statewide databases of court dockets, that may turn up cases from multiple courts.

 When performing an online search, read the fine print about what is and is not included in the results: Some searches include only current or recently closed cases, or only go back for a few years, and thus may omit information about an older or closed case.

 Checking court records at the courthouse may allow for a more complete search, but requires a trip to the courthouse.
 For review of a case file at a courthouse, it may be necessary to wait while the record is retrieved or to return at a later date if the records cannot be located or have been archived.
 Some older records will no longer be available on paper, and in some cases a record will only be accessible in summary form following the destruction of older court files.

 A large number of companies sell access to criminal history information.
 These companies will typically aggregate criminal record information from multiple sources, including state records and other private databases.

 Background Check Companies

-In recent years a large number of websites have been created that include mugshots, along with the name of the person in the mugshot and the criminal charges that were filed.
-The primary purpose of these websites is to convince people named on a site to pay a fee to have their mugshots removed from the site.
-These sites are incomplete, and typically give no information about the disposition of the criminal case -- whether there was a dismissal, a plea bargain, or a conviction.
+In recent years a large number of websites have been created that include mug shots, along with the name of the person in the mug shot and the criminal charges that were filed.
+The primary purpose of these websites is to convince people named on a site to pay a fee to have their mug shots removed from the site.
+These sites are incomplete and typically give no information about the disposition of the criminal case, such as whether a criminal charge was dismissed, or if it resulted in a plea bargain or a conviction.

 Although not offering complete conviction information, the following public sources may provide information about certain classes of offender: